loafey/grompt/readme.md

   -t, --staged-string <STRING>
           Show a custom string when a repository has staged changes.
 Only used when you use the `--sc` flag [default: +] --sc
-          Seperate the symbols for staged and unstaged changes -i, --icon
+          separate the symbols for staged and unstaged changes -i, --icon
           Show icons representative of your remote
   -E, --error